Getting Started with Hyperspectral Image Processing

 readEcostressSig function to read the reference spectra files from

-ECOSTRESS spectral library.
-Then, you can compute the similarity between the files
+the ECOSTRESS spectral library.
+Then, you can compute the similarity between the

-in the ECOSTRESS library spectra and an endmember spectra by using
+files in the ECOSTRESS library spectra and an endmember spectra by using the

-Classification and target detection are one among the important applications of hyperspectral image processing.
-You can segment and classify each pixel in a hyperspectral image through unmixing and spectral matching.
-For an example, see Hyperspectral Image Analysis Using Maximum Abundance Classification and Classify Hyperspectral Image Using Library Signatures and SAM.
+Segment and classify each pixel in a hyperspectral image through unmixing and spectral matching.
+For examples of classification, see Hyperspectral Image Analysis Using Maximum Abundance Classification and Classify Hyperspectral Image Using Library Signatures and SAM.

-Similarly, you can perform target detection by matching the spectral signatures.
+You can perform target detection by matching the known spectral signature of a target material to the pixel spectra in hyperspectral data.
 For an example, see Target Detection Using Spectral Signature Matching.